peaceiris/actions-gh-pages/README.md

 | `personal_token` | ✅️ | ✅️ | HTTPS | Necessary |
 | `deploy_key` | ✅️ | ✅️ | SSH | Necessary |

-1. Currently, GitHub Actions does not support to trigger a GitHub Pages build event using GITHUB_TOKEN on a public repository.
+1. ~~Currently, GitHub Actions does not support to trigger a GitHub Pages build event using GITHUB_TOKEN on a public repository.~~ Maybe, we can use it but there no official announcement by GitHub.

 ### Supported Platforms